matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ```

 :::warning
-At this point, if you have been following the yarn flow and encounter the following error: `Error: Bytecode length in 32-byte words must be odd`, please do the following from the `L2-counter/` directory:
+At this point, if you encounter the following error: `Error: Bytecode length in 32-byte words must be odd`, please do the following from the `L2-counter/` directory:

 * Remove `node_modules/`.
 * Open `package.json` and change the version of `matterlabs/hardhat-zksync-solc` to `^0.3.15-beta.2`.